Julia Kristeva: Denunciation of identity politics

-Kristeva argues her writings have been misunderstood by American feminist academics.
+Kristeva argues that her writings have been misunderstood by American feminist academics in the identity politics tradition.
 In Kristeva's view, it was not enough simply to dissect the structure of language in order to find its hidden meaning.
 Language should also be viewed through the prisms of history and of individual psychic and sexual experiences.
 This post-structuralist approach enabled specific social groups to trace the source of their oppression to the very language they used.
 However, Kristeva believes that it is harmful to posit collective identity above individual identity, and that this political assertion of sexual, ethnic, and religious identities is ultimately totalitarian.

 Novelist

-Kristeva wrote a number of novels that resemble detective stories.
+Kristeva has written a number of novels that resemble detective stories.
 While the books maintain narrative suspense and develop a stylized surface, her readers also encounter ideas intrinsic to her theoretical projects.
 Her characters reveal themselves mainly through psychological devices, making her type of fiction mostly resemble the later work of Dostoevsky.
 Her fictional oeuvre, which includes The Old Man and the Wolves, Murder in Byzantium, and Possessions, while often allegorical, also approaches the autobiographical in some passages, especially with one of the protagonists of Possessions, Stephanie Delacour—a French journalist—who can be seen as Kristeva's alter ego.
 Murder in Byzantium deals with themes from orthodox Christianity and politics; she referred to it as "a kind of anti-Da Vinci Code".